Production Guide

 Database

 It is advised to set up an external database for the Airflow metastore.
 The default Helm chart deploys a Postgres database running in a container.
-For production usage, a database running on a dedicated machine or leveraging a cloud provider’s database service such as AWS RDS should be used because the embedded Postgres lacks stability, monitoring and persistence features that you need for a production database.
-It is only there to make it easier to test the Helm Chart in a “standalone” version but you might experience data loss when you are using it.
+For production usage, a database running on a dedicated machine or leveraging a cloud provider’s database service such as AWS RDS, should be used.
+Embedded Postgres lacks stability, monitoring and persistence features that you need for a production database.
+It is only there to make it easier to test the Helm Chart in a “standalone” version, but you might experience data loss when you are using it.
 Supported databases and versions can be found at Set up a Database Backend.

 Note